What You Need to Know About Hearing Aid Specialist

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Related Job Titles
+Related Job Titles for this Occupation:

 - Hearing Specialist

-- Hearing Technician
+- Hearing Health Technician

-- Hearing Healthcare Practitioner
+- Newborn Hearing Screener

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.

-Hearing Aid Specialist Salary
+How Much Does a Hearing Aid Specialist Make?

-The salary for Hearing Aid Specialists ranges between about $28,410 and $88,590 a year.
+The typical yearly salary for Hearing Aid Specialists is somewhere between $28,410 and $88,590.

 Hearing Aid Specialists who work in Hawaii, Kansas, or Alaska, make the highest salaries.